Banking data: S&P Global Market Intelligence

 Excel 'short-cut' to S&P Global Market Intelligence

-S&P Global Market Intelligence can also be accessed directly from the Excel ribbon on EUI desktops.
+S&P Global Market Intelligence can also be accessed directly from the Excel ribbon on researcher desktops at Villa La Fonte.
+(Other EUI members should write to [email protected] to request local installation of the S&P Excel add-in.)

 S&P Office is an Excel add-in that allows users to download data directly from S&P Global Market Intelligence into MS Excel workbooks.